hapax/hapax.github.io/assets/reality.md

 of us feel invited to participate in.

 Generally, scientists don't look like either of these pictures.
-And even when they do, the stereotypes don't tell us what the scientist does, or why they do it.
+And even when they do, the stereotypes don't tell us what a scientist does, or why they do it.
 All the stereotypes say is that you need to wear a labcoat, or be a white guy with a talent for pushing symbols around, neither of which is actually a prerequisite!